e-m-b-a/emba/README.md

 <!--
-emba - EMBEDDED LINUX ANALYZER
+EMBA - EMBEDDED LINUX ANALYZER

 Copyright 2020-2021 Siemens AG
+Copyright 2020-2021 Siemens Energy AG

-emba comes with ABSOLUTELY NO WARRANTY.
+EMBA comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under the terms of the GNU General Public License.
 See LICENSE file for usage of this software.

-emba is licensed under GPLv3
+EMBA is licensed under GPLv3

 Author(s): Michael Messner, Pascal Eckmann
 -->